 Daughter Huldah Elizabeth Little (1903-1951) was born in 1903 in Kalida, Putnam County.

-At the age of 16, she married 21-year-old Olan Underwood (1898- ? ).
-They resided in rural Woodville Township in Sandusky County, OH.
+At the age of 16, she married 21-year-old Olen Russell Underwood (1899-1970).
+The couple resided in rural Woodville Township in Sandusky County, OH.

-They had at least three children -- Evelyn L. Underwood, Olan Underwood Jr. and Betty J. Underwood.
+They had at least three children -- Evelyn L. Alexander, Olen F. Underwood and Betty Jean Geisbuhler.

 The 1930 census shows this family in Woodville Township, with Olan's occupation given as "laborer - lime plant."